Greece–Serbia relations: Middle Ages

 During the Early Middle Ages, Principality of Serbia was a subject of the Byzantine Empire.
 The ethnogenesis of Serbs began in the Byzantine-Slavic environment, part of the wider Byzantine commonwealth.
 In the 11th and 12th centuries, the Serbs began fighting for independence, revolting against the Byzantines.
 In the following centuries, Serbia's independence was recognized by the Byzantines, and the two were mostly in friendly relations.
-The Serbs aided the Byzantines at the Battle of Sirmium (1167) and Battle of Gallipoli (1312).
+The Serbs aided the Byzantines at the Battle of Sirmium in 1167 and Battle of Gallipoli in 1312.
 Most of the Serbian queen consorts were Byzantine women (such as Eudokia Angelina, Simonida, Maria Palaiologina, Irene Kantakouzene, Helena Palaiologina).
 Manuel I of Constantinople recognized Sava as the first Archbishop of the Serbs.
 Hilandar on Mount Athos became one of the most important cultural and religious centres of the Serbian people.
 Some Byzantine families found refuge in Serbia at the end of the 14th and early 15th century, following Ottoman conquests, such as the Angeloi and Kantakouzenos; notable statesmen in the Serbian Despotate of Greek origin include Janja Kantakouzenos, Dimitrije Kantakuzin and Mihailo Anđelović.
 The two last Byzantine Emperors were of Serbian maternal descent.

 The Serbs were greatly influenced by the Hellenic culture of the Byzantine Empire, particularly under the reign of Serbian emperor Stefan Dušan.
 Dušan, who had himself crowned as "Emperor of Serbs and Greeks," made both Serbian and Greek the official languages of his empire, wrote charters and signed in Greek, and adopted Eastern Roman law as the foundations of his empire.
 He sought to synthesize the Byzantine Empire into a Serbian-Greek empire.
 Dušan, therefore, "took pains to woo the Greek inhabitants of those provinces [that he had acquired in Macedonia and northern Greece].
 His code of law, or Zakonik, proclaimed the equality of Serbs and Greeks in all his dominions and confirmed the privileges bestowed on Greek cities by Byzantine Emperors of the past whom Dušan was pleased to regard as his imperial predecessors.
 His administrators were adorned with the Byzantine titles of Despot, Caesar and sebastokrator and his court was a model of that in Constantinople.
 He minted a silver coinage in the Byzantine style; and churches and monasteries in the Slav as well as the Greek provinces of his empire were decorated by artists of the best Byzantine school."